19th Annual

 Keynote Speaker

-Coppin State University welcomes Dr. Jessica A. Stansbury is currently the Director of Teaching and Learning Excellence at the University of Baltimore's Center for Excellence in Learning, Teaching and Technology (CELTT), as the plenary speaker for the seventeenth annual Dr. Habtu Braha Information Technology in Teaching and Learning Conference.
+Coppin State University welcomes Dr. Jessica A. Stansbury is currently the Director of Teaching and Learning Excellence at the University of Baltimore's Center for Excellence in Learning, Teaching and Technology (CELTT), as the keynote speaker for the nineteenth annual Dr. Habtu Braha Information Technology in Teaching and Learning Conference.

 Dr. Jessica A. Stansbury is currently the Director of Teaching and Learning Excellence at the University of Baltimore's Center for Excellence in Learning, Teaching and Technology (CELTT).
 She holds a doctorate in Instructional Technology and a Masters in Experimental Psychology from Towson University.
 With a robust background that blends psychology, technology, and educational research, Dr. Stansbury has paved a distinctive path in academic leadership.